FACULTY

 Tejal Patel, DO (she/her):

-Dr. Patel serves on the Doctors Hospital Diversity & Inclusion Council and supports the Healthcare Disparities lectures for didactics.
-She attended OUHCOM and trained at Doctors.
+Dr. Patel serves on the Doctors Hospital Inclusion & Belonging Council and supports the Kaleidoscope curriculum.
+She attended OUHCOM and trained at Doctors Hospital Family Medicine.
 Medical interests include cultural medicine, student education, osteopathic community involvement, and community health.
 She and her husband are always looking for opportunities to experience the city’s ethnic restaurants.
 She also likes to run and watch movies.

 Tori avina-heinl, MA, IMFT-S (SHE/HER):